Skills Training Courses: Research Skills

 Upcoming Research Skills courses

-MSD Skills are unable to provide our 'Introduction to statistics' training during MT20, but we have listed some alternative online statistics resources here.
+MSD Skills are unable to provide our 'Introduction to statistics' training until we return to classroom teaching, but we have listed some alternative online statistics resources here.

 Thursday, 08 October 2020 to Wednesday, 30 June 2021, 3pm - 6pm